knowsys/2022-ISWC-reliances/README.md

-# Supplementary Material
+# Efficient Dependency Analysis for Existential Rules

-This archive contains all supplementary for the publication "Efficient Dependency Analysis for Existential Rules".
-This includes a version of the paper with an appendix that gives proofs and further details; detailed measurement data from our own evaluations; and source code and data files for reproducing our experiments.
+This repository contains the supplementary material for the paper "Efficient Dependency Analysis for Existential Rules" which was published in the [International Semantic Web Conference 2022](https://iswc2022.semanticweb.org/).

-Below are further instructions on how to run the experiments.

-# Installation
+## Access the paper

+You can find the paper here:

+## Experimental data

+The excel file ```experimental_data.xlsx``` contains all the experimental data that was used in the Evaluation section of the paper.
+It consists of multiple sheets.

+The performance experiments have been run 3 times.
+You can find each individual measurement in the sheets ```Opt_*```, ```MFA_*```, and ```GRD_*```.
+For the final results, an average of those values has been taken.
+These can be accessed in the corresponding ```Sum_*``` sheets.

+## Reproduce the results

-## VLog
+### Install VLog

-Detailed installation instructions and prerequisites for VLog are the same as given on the tool's [website](https://github.com/karmaresearch/vlog).
+Detailed installation instructions and prerequisites for VLog are given on the tool's [website](https://github.com/karmaresearch/vlog).
+Note that this paper uses an altered version of VLog that contains the additional features described in paper.
+This version can be found in ```reproduce/VLog```.

 On a system with a suitably configured C++ development environment, the installation can be done by running the script ```sh install-vlog.sh``` or the commands that are contained therein.

-##  Graal
+###  Graal

-You can follow the instructions of the maintainers [Website](http://graphik-team.github.io/graal/doc/without-ide), and add the dependencies from ```Graal/graal.deps``` to ```pom.xml``` (one additional dependency needed compared to the Website description).
+You can follow the instructions of the maintainers [website](http://graphik-team.github.io/graal/doc/without-ide), and add the dependencies from ```Graal/graal.deps``` to ```pom.xml``` (one additional dependency needed compared to the Website description).
 Our program took the main method from the file ```Graal/graal.java```.

-## Rule Sets
+### Rule Sets

 Extract the file ```RuleSets.zip``` to obtain a directory ```RuleSets``` with all rule sets used in the evaluation.

-# Experiments
+### Experiments

 Each experiment is associated with a bash script that launches the computation on all ontologies contained in ```RuleSets```.
 The result of each computation